-Challenging careers abound on a national level with firms offering graduates a variety of positions as service technicians, installation technicians, estimators, and inplant industrial technicians.
+Challenging careers abound on a national level with firms offering graduates a variety of positions as service technicians, installation technicians, estimators, and in-plant industrial technicians.
 High school prerequisites for this program are Algebra I & II, and a GPA of at least 2.5.

-- A graduate of this program will be able to do the following: - Demonstrate the ability to do technical work in a variety of heating, cooling, and plumbing and refrigeration fields; apply safety standards and understand and work with technical developments in the industry. - Apply concepts of algebra and physics in the layout, design, development, and analysis of refrigeration and air conditioning equipment and systems. - Identify and demonstrate correct use of tools, materials, and equipment used in the trade. - Demonstrate the ability to read and interpret blueprints and use blueprints when installing equipment. - Troubleshoot heating, cooling, and refrigeration equipment using standard troubleshooting procedures. - Write clear, concise, legible, and accurate technical reports using technical English and apply verbal communication skills in job-related activities. - Read and interpret electrical schematics and use schematics when installing and repairing equipment. - Estimate the cost of an installation and design and lay out an effective system for a specific location and use. - Demonstrate knowledge of the operation and use of hermetic, reciprocating, and centrifugal compressors. - Apply basic knowledge of airflow, ventilation, and energy conservation concepts to the design of systems, using modern building design and solar energy technology.
+- Demonstrate the ability to do technical work in a variety of heating, cooling, plumbing, and refrigeration fields; apply safety standards and understand and work with technical developments in the industry. - Apply concepts of algebra and physics in the layout, design, development, and analysis of refrigeration and air conditioning equipment and systems. - Identify and demonstrate correct use of tools, materials, and equipment used in the trade. - Demonstrate the ability to read and interpret blueprints and use blueprints when installing equipment. - Troubleshoot heating, cooling, and refrigeration equipment using standard troubleshooting procedures. - Write clear, concise, legible, and accurate technical reports using technical English and apply verbal communication skills in job-related activities. - Read and interpret electrical schematics and use schematics when installing and repairing equipment. - Estimate the cost of an installation and design and lay out an effective system for a specific location and use. - Demonstrate knowledge of the operation and use of hermetic, reciprocating, and centrifugal compressors. - Apply basic knowledge of airflow, ventilation, and energy conservation concepts to the design of systems, using modern building design and solar energy technology.